Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Introduction

 Our main result is about the compatibility of $\oc$ with $C_{-*}(S^1)$ actions.
-Namely, we prove that $\oc$ can be made (coherently homotopically) $C_{-*}(S^1)$-equivariant: \begin{thm} The map $\oc$ admits a geometrically defined `{\em $S^1$-equivariant enhancement}', to an $\ainf$ homomorphism of $C_{-*}(S^1)$-modules, $\widetilde{\oc} \in \mathrm{RHom}_{C_{-*}(S^1)}^n(\r{CH}_*(\f), \r{CF}^*(M))$. \end{thm} \begin{rem} Theorem \ref{thm:mainresult1} implies (but is not implied by) the statement (see Theorem \ref{thm:homology}) that $[\oc]$ intertwines homological actions of $[S^1]$. \end{rem} \begin{rem} Note that $\oc$ typically does not have the property of strictly intertwining the $C_{-*}(S^1)$ actions.
+Namely, we prove --- under technical hypotheses detailed below the main result --- that $\oc$ can be made (coherently homotopically) $C_{-*}(S^1)$-equivariant: \begin{thm} Suppose $M$, its Fukaya category, and $CF^*(M)$ satisfy the technical assumptions $(\star)$.
+Then the map $\oc$ admits a geometrically defined `{\em $S^1$-equivariant enhancement}', to an $\ainf$ homomorphism of $C_{-*}(S^1)$-modules, $\widetilde{\oc} \in \mathrm{RHom}_{C_{-*}(S^1)}^n(\r{CH}_*(\f), \r{CF}^*(M))$. \end{thm} \begin{rem} Theorem \ref{thm:mainresult1} implies (but is not implied by) the statement (see Theorem \ref{thm:homology}) that $[\oc]$ intertwines homological actions of $[S^1]$. \end{rem} \begin{rem} In the geometric settings considered here $\oc$ does not a priori strictly intertwine the $C_{-*}(S^1)$ actions (due to a priori non-equivariant perturbations made to moduli spaces to define operations, and further due to the potential non-triviality of $\Delta$, which --- as $\Delta$ is defined using moduli spaces but $B$ is defined using algebra --- imply that $\oc \circ B$ and $\Delta \circ \oc$ involve moduli spaces of maps from differing domains).
 In particular, the homomorphism $\widetilde{\oc}$ involves extra data recording coherently higher homotopies between the two $C_{-*}(S^1)$ actions.
-This explains our use of the term `enhancement'. \end{rem} \begin{rem} It can be shown using usual invariance arguments that this enhancement is canonical: any two such geometrically defined enhancements are homotopic. \end{rem} To explain the consequences of Theorem \ref{thm:mainresult1} to cyclic homology and equivariant Floer homology, recall that there are a variety of {\em $S^1$-equivariant homology} chain complexes (and homology groups) that one can associate functorially to an $\ainf$ $C_{-*}(S^1)$ module $P$.
+This explains our use of the term `enhancement'. \end{rem} \begin{rem} It can be shown using usual invariance arguments that the enhancement $\widetilde{\oc}$ we define in this paper is uniquely determined up to homotopy: while the geometric chain-level construction requires a number of auxiliary choices (of perturbation data on moduli spaces), any two sets of such choices produce homotopic enhancements. \end{rem} To explain the consequences of Theorem \ref{thm:mainresult1} to cyclic homology and equivariant Floer homology, recall that there are a variety of {\em $S^1$-equivariant homology} chain complexes (and homology groups) that one can associate functorially to an $\ainf$ $C_{-*}(S^1)$ module $P$.
 For instance, denote by